tinyplex/tinybase/site/guides/01_the_basics/6_transactions.md

 The transaction method takes a second optional parameter, `doRollback`.
 This is a callback that you can use to rollback the transaction if it did not complete to your satisfaction.
-It is called with `getTransactionChanges` and `getTransactionLog` parameters, which inform you of the net changes that have been made during the transaction, and any invalid attempts to do so, respectively.

 This example makes multiple changes to the Store, including some attempts to update a Cell with invalid values.
-The `doRollback` callback receives information about the changes and invalid attempts, and then judges that the transaction should be rolled back to its original state.
+The `doRollback` callback fetches information about the changes and invalid attempts, and then judges that the transaction should be rolled back to its original state.

 ```js
 store.transaction(